RajKKapadia/Super-Resolution-Image-Daisi/DAISI.md

 # Super Resolution Image

-This Daisi is a simple application that generate a super resolution image from a low resolution image using [ESRGAN](https://arxiv.org/pdf/1809.00219.pdf).
-I have levaraged the facility of [Tensorflow Hub](https://tfhub.dev/) and this awesome blog from [Tensorflow](https://www.tensorflow.org/hub/tutorials/image_enhancing) to develop this application.
+This Daisi is a simple application that generates a super-resolution image from a low-resolution image using [ESRGAN](https://arxiv.org/pdf/1809.00219.pdf).
+I have leveraged the facility of [Tensorflow Hub](https://tfhub.dev/) and this awesome blog from [Tensorflow](https://www.tensorflow.org/hub/tutorials/image_enhancing) to develop this application.
 This is just an implementation of the existing work.

 The technology I have used are:
 * [Tensorflow Hub](https://tfhub.dev/)